MHoubre/KPbiomed/README.md

 ## Data preprocessing

-First, download the 2021 PubMed/Medline baseline at: https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/
+First, download the 2021 PubMed/Medline baseline currently available at: https://lhncbc.nlm.nih.gov/ii/information/MBR/Baselines/2021.html

 and put it in a directory named "baseline".